khalludi/ice-cream-app/README.md

 # ice_cream_social

-Explore different ice creams with this app.
+Explore different ice creams with this Flutter app that connects to a Google Cloud SQL Database and interacts with a cloud-focused API using a combination of an API Gateway and Google Cloud Functions.
+The full backend infrastructure is managed using Terraform.
+For authentication, we use the Firebase Auth.

+## View the App!

+See the app in action here: https://youtu.be/82-ZFmCACcs

+Or checkout the wiki to see images of the UI Mockups.

 ## Getting Started